Script are not enabled

 Yes, the current definition, which is located in the Elementary and Secondary Education Act is "Children who give evidence of high achievement capability in areas such as intellectual, creative, artistic, or leadership capacity, or in specific academic fields, and who need services and activities not ordinarily provided by the school in order to fully develop those capabilities".

-What is the Gifted and Talented Education (GATE) program?
+What are Gifted and Talented Education (GATE) services?

-The GATE program provides challenging curriculum and instruction to gifted and talented students in California capable of achieving significantly beyond the level of their peers.
-The state of California provides program and grant support to local school districts to establish GATE programs.
+GATE services provide challenging curriculum and instruction to gifted and talented students in California capable of achieving significantly beyond the level of their peers.
+The state of California provides support to local school districts to establish GATE services through the MTSS Continuum.
 The state provides general standards that offer districts considerable flexibility in defining who are "gifted and talented" and in designing local programs.

 What is the process for GATE identification?